Class: ActiveJob::Continuation

 exception.

-There is an automatic checkpoint at the end of each step.
+There is an automatic checkpoint before the start of each step except for the first for each job execution.
 Within a step one is created when calling set!

 , advance!